-Next it’s a fascinating visit to the Daredevil Museum learning about all the ‘brave’, or perhaps just foolhardy, riding over the falls and seeing many of the home-made barrels constructed to survive this incredible feat – sometimes!
+Next it’s a visit to the Niagara Daredevil Exhibit at the IMAX Theatre, where you can enjoy the short ‘Miracle, Myths & Magic’ film, learn about the thrill-seekers who hurtled over the falls, and see the only collection of the original barrels constructed to survive this incredible feat – sometimes!

 We arrive back in the UK after a truly memorable tour, the memories of which will last a lifetime.

-The price of this holiday is per person based on two people sharing a twin room and includes: scheduled direct flights to Washington DC, returning from Toronto; all transfers and journey on Amtrak train between Washington DC and New York, and between New York and Niagara Falls; seven nights accommodation on room only basis in four-star hotels; all tours as mentioned including Washington DC sightseeing, Mt.
-Vernon, Arlington Cemetery, New York sightseeing and in Niagara Falls the Hornblower cruise (subject to weather conditions in Apr & Nov), Niagara tunnels & Daredevil Museum, Toronto sightseeing with CN Tower visit; hotel porterage of one item of luggage per person (not at rail stations); the service of a Riviera tour manager.
-Single rooms are subject to availability at the relevant supplement above.
+The price of this holiday is per person based on two people sharing a twin room with single rooms available at the relevant supplement.
+Price includes: scheduled direct flights to Washington DC, returning from Toronto, all transfers and journey on Amtrak train between Washington DC and New York, and between New York and Niagara Falls, eight nights' accommodation on room only basis in three and four-star hotels, all tours as mentioned, hotel porterage of one item of luggage per person (not at rail stations) and the services of a Riviera Travel tour manager.

 Those qualifying for the Visa Waiver Programme must apply online for authorisation to enter the USA, for which there is an administration fee of $14 per person.
 This is called an ESTA.
 This may only be obtained online by visiting the official website: https://esta.cbp.dhs.gov and registering at least 72 hours prior to travel.